fadiHB/reading-notes-401d2/class-09.md

 ### Revisiting the normal

-The normal distribution is significant to probability and statistics thanks to two factors: the Central Limit Theorem and the Three Sigma Rule.
+The normal distribution is significant to probability and statistics thanks to two factors:

+* the Central Limit Theorem
+* the Three Sigma Rule.